 The use of weight loss supplements is tempting.
 Who wouldn't want a little help to make the diet struggle easier?
 But there are hundreds of diet pills on the market.
 It can be confusing to sort through the claims and find a weight loss product that is safe and effective.

 Prescription vs. Over-the-Counter Diet Pills

 As a general rule, the use of non-prescription weight loss products is discouraged by registered nutrition professionals.
 In a study published in the Journal of the American Academy of Nutrition and Dietetics researchers commented on their use.
 They said that "dietary supplements are not recommended as part of a weight-loss program due to concerns about efficacy and safety."

-The best resource for information regarding the use of any supplement is your healthcare provider.
+The best resource for information regarding the use of any supplement or medication is your healthcare provider.
 Talk to your doctor about current research into the products that have grabbed your attention.
-Your doctor will also be able to discuss how taking a diet supplement might interact with your other medications and will also be able to provide the best advice regarding the safety of new products.
+Your doctor will also be able to discuss how taking a diet pill might interact with your other medications and will also be able to provide the best advice regarding the safety of new products.